What Will MDR and IVDR Compliance Mean for You?

-The UK medical device industry is the third largest in Europe, after Germany and France.
+The UK medical device industry is the third-largest in Europe, after Germany and France.
 It involves both small scale, specialist domestic manufacturers and global subsidiaries, including many large US companies.
-With a constant demand, especially from overseas markets, the medical device industry has a strong drive towards innovation.
+With constant demand, especially from overseas markets, the medical device industry has a strong drive towards innovation.
 As such, it is a dynamic employer and on the lookout for top talent.

 Therefore, in such a setting, the new EU regulations will be critical.

 What are the Implications?

 All organisations as potential employers, including their management down, will need to familiarise themselves with the terms used in the new regulations.

 Currently, the transitional arrangements are likely to mean that devices on the market during the transitional period will be subject to the MDR’s post-market vigilance following its full implementation.
 Compliance will include correct classification of devices; general safety and performance requirements; clinical evidence; and timescales.

 Manufacturers will need to have a person in place who is responsible for regulatory compliance.
 They must also look at their entire supply chain into the EU, with importers and distributors having their own obligations to meet.

 In relation to Brexit, being outside the EU will still mean having to comply with the regulations if a UK company has any trade or other connections within any part of the EU, or intends to.
 Clearly, for employers, there are pressing issues regarding quality management systems, which must include a strategy for regulatory compliance.